meri-imperiumi/dashboard/README.md

 * Raspberry Pi (tested with 3B+,3B, 400 and Zero W)
 * Python 3
-* Working installation of Signal K including plugins providing data to be displayed in the display
+* Working installation of Signal K, including plugins providing data to be displayed in the display
 * Waveshare e-ink display such as [WaveShare 4.2inch e-paper module](https://www.waveshare.com/wiki/4.2inch_e-Paper_Module)

 ## Setup

 * Download the software/drivers from WaveShare by cloning (as they describe)
 * Connect the e-paper module to your Raspberry Pi and enable the SPI interface
-* Test the Python example for your display to ensure that it works with Python programs There might be an issue where the Python program runs but nothing is draw to the display.
-If so, try Modify in epdconfig.py (in lib folder) to the following SPI_FRQ = 2000000 (this reduces the data rate over SPI)
+* Test the Python example provided by WaveShare for your display to ensure that it works with Python programs
+	- There might be an issue where the Python program runs but nothing is draw to the display.
+If so, try
+	- Modify in epdconfig.py (in lib folder) to the following SPI_FRQ = 2000000 (this reduces the data rate over SPI)
 * Install the EPD library from the python directory	(/home/pi/e-Paper/RaspberryPi_JetsonNano/python) sudo python3 setup.py build sudo python3 setup.py install